shuvamtracker/Machine-Learning-Project/README.md

 Create a file name setup.sh which contains how to create the directory structure in the cloud.

 ## Upload Code to Github
 Log in to your GitHub account and create a new repository of the project name of your choice.
 Now you can either use the upload button to upload all files by selecting from a local file manager.
-And you can also use the GIT bash command as stated below to upload your code. git init #initialize empty repository git remote add origin   #connect to repository git pull origin master   #pull initial chnges gid add -A #to add files in staging area git commit -m initial commit git push origin master  #push all files to github
+And you can also use the GIT bash command as stated below to upload your code.</br>
+git init #initialize empty repository </br>
+git remote add origin   #connect to repository</br>
+git pull origin master   #pull initial chnges</br>
+gid add -A #to add files in staging area</br>
+git commit -m initial commit</br>
+git push origin master  #push all files to github

-Deploy to Heroku
+# Deploy to Heroku
 Log in or register to Heroku if you do not have an account.
 After you log in in the top-right corner you will have the option of new. create a new app.
 Give a unique name to your code and this name will be your website URL followed by the Heroku domain and let the region be united states only.

 ![image](https://user-images.githubusercontent.com/88879492/142361911-ae682422-b9f1-4280-8e29-18d4144a3f58.png)